molevol-ub/bitacora/README.md

 In addition, BITACORA generates the following Intermediate files (located into Intermediate_files folder created in cleaning, if active)

 	- YOURFPDB_annot_genes.gff3 and YOURFPDB_proteins.fasta: GFF3 and fasta file containing the original untrimmed models for the identified proteins.
-	- YOURFPDB_annot_genes_trimmed.gff3 and YOURFPDB_proteins_trimmed.fasta: GFF3 and fasta containing only the curated model for the identified annotated proteins (trimming exons if not aligned to query db sequences or split putative fused genes)
+	- YOURFPDB_annot_genes_trimmed.gff3 and YOURFPDB_proteins_trimmed.fasta: GFF3 and fasta containing only the curated model for the identified annotated proteins (trimming exons if not aligned to query FPDB sequences or split putative fused genes)
-	- YOURFPDB_genomic_genes.gff3: GFF3 containing new identified proteins in genomic sequences.
+	- YOURFPDB_genomic_genes.gff3: GFF3 containing novel identified proteins in genomic sequences.
-	- YOURFPDB_genomic_genes_trimmed.gff3: GFF3 containing new identified proteins in genomic sequences curated by the positions identified in the HMM profile.
+	- YOURFPDB_genomic_genes_trimmed.gff3: GFF3 containing novel identified proteins in genomic sequences curated by the positions identified in the HMM profile.
 	- YOURFPDBgfftrimmed.cds.fasta and YOURFPDBgfftrimmed.pepfasta: Files containing CDS and protein sequences translated directly from YOURFPDB_annot_genes_trimmed.gff3
 	- YOURFPDBgffgenomictrimmed.cds.fasta and YOURFPDBgffgenomictrimmed.pep.fasta: Files containing CDS and protein sequences translated directly from YOURFPDB_genomic_genes_trimmed.gff3
-	- hmmer folder containing the output of HMMER searches against the annotated proteins a new proteins identified in the genome
+	- hmmer folder containing the output of HMMER searches against the annotated proteins and novel proteins identified in the genome
-	- YOURFPDB_blastp.outfmt6: BLASTP output of the search of the query DB against the annotated peptides
+	- YOURFPDB_blastp.outfmt6: BLASTP output of the search of the query FPDB against the annotated peptides
-	- YOURFPDB_tblastn.outfmt6: TBLASTN output of the search of the query query DB against the genomic sequence
+	- YOURFPDB_tblastn.outfmt6: TBLASTN output of the search of the query FPDB against the genomic sequence
-	- YOURFPDB_blastp_parsed_list.txt; X_hmmer_parsed_list.txt; X_allsearches_list.txt; X_combinedsearches_list.txt: Parsed files combining all hits and extending the hit positions from blastp and hmmer outputs
+	- YOURFPDB_blastp_parsed_list.txt; YOURFPDB_hmmer_parsed_list.txt; YOURFPDB_allsearches_list.txt; YOURFPDB_combinedsearches_list.txt: Parsed files combining all hits and extending the hit positions from BLASTP and HMMER outputs
-	- YOURFPDB_tblastn_parsed_list_genomic_positions.txt (and _notgff_filtered): File containing the positions identified after parsing the tBLASTn search.
+	- YOURFPDB_tblastn_parsed_list_genomic_positions.txt and _nogff_filtered: File containing the positions identified after parsing the tBLASTn search.
 	- YOURFPDB_prots_VsGFF_badannot_list.txt and _goodannot_list.txt: Debugging files: These files are for checking that the identified proteins and the protein models in the GFF3 codify the same protein.
 If the file badannot_list.txt contains some identifier, it means that the GFF3 annotation is incorrect pointing to a bad annotation in the original GFF3.
 Please, try to translate the CDS for that protein into the 3 reading frames and check if the 2nd or 3rd frame codify for the protein in question stored in "YOURFPDB_genomic_and_annotated_proteins_trimmed_nr.fasta".
 If correct, modify the GFF3 by adding 1 or 2 nucleotide position in the start of the GFF3 (take into account if it is transcribed from forward or reverse strand).
 If negative, please report the error via GitHub.
-	- YOURFPDB_genomic_genes_proteins.fasta: It contains all merged exons from putative new proteins identified in the genome before filtering those without the protein domain identified with HMMER.
+	- YOURFPDB_genomic_genes_proteins.fasta: It contains all merged exons from putative novel proteins identified in the genome before filtering those without the protein domain identified with HMMER.
 This file could be useful in case of using an HMM profile not trained with your sequences which cannot detect some sequences.
-	- YOURFPDB_genomic_exon_proteins.fasta: contains the exons sequences joined into genes in the aforementioned file.
+	- YOURFPDB_genomic_exon_proteins.fasta: contains the exon sequences joined into genes in the aforementioned file.
 	- Additional generated files are stored for pipeline debugging and controls.